Email: Nate L. Adams, III ›

 Mr. Adams served as the President of the Winchester- Frederick County Bar Association from 2013 through 2014.

 Who’s Who in American Law and Who’s Who in America have featured Mr. Adams.
-The Virginia Lawyers Weekly, a statewide legal publication, has also recognized his legal efforts in a case involving an employment contract containing restrictive covenants.
+The Virginia Lawyers Weekly, a statewide legal publication, has also recognized his legal efforts in a case involving an employment contract containing restrictive covenants as well as the award of attorney’s fees in cases of actual fraud.
 Mr. Adams has been a featured speaker in seminars sponsored by the Winchester-Frederick Chamber of Commerce and Blue Ridge Hospice addressing employment issues and end of life legal issues.